stanislawbartkowski/db2xml/README.md

 * (DB2) Use INLINE option
 * VARCHAR(32000)

-IN LINE or NOT IN LINE dilemma.
+IN LINE or not IN LINE dilemma.<br>
+* BLOB, CLOB column stores XML data in a separate container and this data is not cached.
+So every